Find out all about Cardano and the Ada cryptocurrency.

 Is Cardano trustworthy?

 Cardano is entirely open source and patent-free.
 All its source code is publicly available for scrutiny.
-This not only assists development, but also means any problems can be highlighted quickly.
+People interested in Cardano may find that this not only assists development but also means any problems can be highlighted quickly.
 It’s also fronted and developed by some publicly accessible and widely known names.

 - The Cardano Foundation: A Swiss-based non-profit designed to serve as a standards body for the Cardano protocol as it evolves over time and to interface with regulators in different markets.